1974 United States Air Force WC-130 disappearance

+USAF WC-130 'Swan 38' was a Lockheed WC-130 aircraft tasked to investigate Typhoon Bess in 1974.
+It was lost during the mission, with the loss of its six crew.

+Task

-In 1974, a newly converted Lockheed WC-130H (Air Force serial number 65-0965) was transferred to the 54th Weather Reconnaissance Squadron, the "Typhoon Chasers", at Andersen Air Force Base on Guam.
+In 1974, the newly converted Lockheed WC-130H (Air Force serial number 65-0965) was transferred to the 54th Weather Reconnaissance Squadron, the "Typhoon Chasers", at Andersen Air Force Base on Guam.
 The aircraft, using the call sign Swan 38, was sent to investigate Typhoon Bess after it passed over the Philippines and continued to the northwest.
 The crew departed Clark Air Base on the island of Luzon in the Philippines.

-History

-Radio contact with Swan 38 was lost after 22:00 on 12 October 1974, apparently as the aircraft was heading into the typhoon's eye to make a second position fix during its alpha pattern.
-There were no radio transmissions indicating an emergency on board, and search teams could not locate the aircraft or its crew except for a few pieces of debris.
+Loss

+After a successful first penetration of the typhoon, they were preparing for a second when contact was lost, the last contact being at about 2200.

+There was no distress signal.
+Five aircraft and the USS White Plains (AFS-4) were involved in the search.
+While some debris was seen 400 mi from Clark, there was no recorded verification of its identity.

 All six crew members were listed as missing and presumed dead.
 The Swan 38 crew members were: Capt.
 Edward R. Bushnell, 1st Lt.
 Gary W. Crass, 1st Lt.
 Michael P. O'Brien, 1st Lt.
 Timothy J. Hoffman, Tech.
 Sgt.
 Kenneth G. Suhr, and Sgt.
 Detlef W. Ringler.

+Commemoration

+In 2019, a scholarship was set up in remembrance of the lost crew by the Hurricane Hunters Association.